 - In a large bowl, whip together the butter, oil, and sugar.

 - Add the eggs, vanilla, and almond extract to the bowl and beat the ingredients together until they are well-combined.

 - In a separate, smaller bowl, stir together the flour, baking powder, and salt.

 - Add the flour mixture to the main bowl a few spoonfuls at a time.
 Alternate between adding the flour and adding some of the milk.
 Mix well until all of the flour and milk have been added to the batter.

-- Pour the batter into the prepared caked tins.
-Bake the layers on the center rack of the oven for 28-30 minutes.
-(Bake cupcakes for 14-16 minutes, and a single cake in a 9x13 baking dish for 35-38 minutes.)
+- Pour the batter into the prepared cake pans.
+Bake the layers on the center rack of the oven for 28 to 30 minutes.
+(Bake cupcakes for 14 to 16 minutes, and a single cake in a 9" x 13" pan for 34 to 38 minutes.)
 The cake is done when a toothpick inserted in the center of it comes out clean.
 Remove the layers from the oven and cool them on wire racks.
 Remove the layers from the cake pans once they are completely cool.

 - If you prefer a more traditional-tasting yellow cake, simply leave out the almond flavoring and increase the vanilla extract by 1 teaspoon.

-- Use a measuring cup when putting the batter into the cake tins, distributing equal amounts to each tin.
+- Use a measuring cup when putting the batter into the cake pans, distributing equal amounts to each pan.
 This will ensure that you have cake layers that are the same height once they are done baking.

 - Because this cake's texture is somewhat dense, it lends itself well to the cutting and handling involved in making a shaped cake.
 I used it to make the bridal shower cake in the example below.
 You could use this cake as the basis for a variety of shaped cakes for other types of parties as well, such as baby showers, graduation parties, or birthday parties.